2022 City Snapshots: Planning & Development

 High rises and condos are coming up rapidly in the last couple of years.
 I am wondering if there are any consideration of the land and how it impacts the surrounding habitat (ie. pests, rabbits) and erosion of soil for nearby fields/ parks/ lands.

-Tyiu asked almost 2 years ago
+Tyiu asked over 2 years ago

 Thanks for your question.
 Yes, the long range plan for the community, the Official Community Plan plans for both the conservation of some lands for habitat as well as the development of the community to provide housing, jobs and other services for people.